-Then, student diversity is extended by adding three groups:
+Further, student diversity is extended by adding three groups:

-- gender,
+- girls.

 - students in alternative education programs, and

 - gifted and talented students.

 Each of the seven case studies consists of three parts that parallel the chapter.
-It starts with a vignette of science instruction to illustrate learning opportunities through effective classroom strategies and connections to NGSS and CCSS for English language arts and mathematics.
-The vignette emphasizes what teachers can do to successfully engage students in learning NGSS.
+It starts with a vignette of science instruction to illustrate learning opportunities through connections to the NGSS and the CCSS for English language arts and mathematics as well as use of effective classroom strategies.
+The vignette emphasizes what teachers can do to successfully engage students in learning the NGSS.
 Then, it provides a brief summary of the research literature on effective classroom strategies for the student group highlighted in the case study.
 It ends with the context for the student group - demographics, science achievement, and educational policy.
-The contextual information relies heavily on government reports, including the ESEA Act, U.S. Census, National Center for Education Statistics (including the National Assessment of Educational Progress), Common Core of Data, and other government reports addressing specific student groups.
+The contextual information relies heavily on government reports addressing student diversity broadly, including the ESEA Act, U.S. Census, National Center for Education Statistics (including the National Assessment of Educational Progress), and Common Core of Data.
+The contextual information also comes from government reports addressing specific student groups such as students in alternative education programs or gifted and talented students.

-The case studies are written by the members of the NGSS Diversity and Equity Team who have expertise on specific student groups.
-In working on their case studies, many of the members piloted NGSS in their own science instruction.
+The case studies were written by the members of the NGSS Diversity and Equity Team with expertise on specific student groups.
+In working on their case studies, many of the members piloted the NGSS in their own science instruction.
 The case studies represent science disciplines across grade levels:

-- economically disadvantaged students $-9^{th}$ grade chemistry - students from major racial and ethnic groups $-8^{th}$ grade life science

-- students with disabilities $-6^{th}$ grade space science - students with limited English proficiency $-2^{nd}$ grade earth science - gender $-3^{rd}$ grade engineering - students in alternative education programs $-10^{\text{th}}$ and $11^{\text{th}}$ grade chemistry - gifted and talented students $-4^{th}$ grade life science
+- economically disadvantaged students 9th grade chemistry - students from major racial and ethnic groups -8^{th} grade life science - students with disabilities 6th grade space science - students with limited English proficiency -2^{nd} grade earth science - girls -3^{rd} grade engineering - students in alternative education programs 10th and 11th grade chemistry - gifted and talented students 4th grade life science

 Collectively, the chapter and the seven case studies make contributions in several ways.
-First, they focuses on issues of student diversity and equity in relation to NGSS specifically as NGSS presents both learning opportunities and challenges to all students, particularly non-dominant student groups.
-Second, they are intended for educational policies as they highlight emerging national initiatives through NGSS as well as CCSS for English language arts and mathematics.
-Third, they are intended for classroom practices as the case studies are written by members of the NGSS Diversity and Equity Team who are themselves teachers working with diverse student groups.
+First, they focus on issues of student diversity and equity in relation to the NGSS specifically as the NGSS present both learning opportunities and challenges to all students, particularly non-dominant student groups.
+Second, they are intended for educational policies as they highlight emerging national initiatives through the NGSS as well as the CCSS for English language arts and mathematics.
+Third, they are intended for classroom practice as the case studies were written by members of the NGSS Diversity and Equity Team who are themselves teachers working with diverse student groups.
 Fourth, they highlight key findings in research literature on student diversity and equity for seven demographic groups of students in science education.
 This is noteworthy because research for each student group tends to exist independently from the others.
-Finally, for each student group, they provide the context in terms of demographics, science achievement, and educational policies.
+Finally, for each student group, they provide the context in terms of demographics, science achievement, and educational policy.